CCSU Natural Helpers

 Q: What is a Natural Helper?

-Natural Helpers are CCSU students who work out of the Office of Alcohol and Drug Education, part of the Counseling & Wellness Center.
+Natural Helpers are CCSU students who work out of the Office of Alcohol and Drug Education, part of Student Wellness Services.
 They volunteer their time to be a peer resource to students.
 Natural Helpers are nominated by their peers, staff and faculty.
 They are nominated because they have good listening skills, are leaders, and have a genuine concern for others.
-Natural Helpers receive training on preventing substance abuse and promoting wellness.
+Natural Helpers receive training on wellness promotion, including preventing substance abuse.